Fall Brawl '95: War Games: Event

 The pre pay-per-view portion of the show was broadcast live on WCW Main Event.
 During Main Event Eddy Guerrero made his WCW television debut in a match against Alex Wright.
 The match ended when Wright requested that referee Nick Patrick stop the match after Guerrero suffered an injury.
 The #1 contender for the WCW United States Championship match between Johnny B. Badd and Brian Pillman originally ended in a 20-minute time limit draw, but the referee allowed the contest to continue until there was a winner.
 Before Cobra's match against Sgt.
 Craig Pittman, an army cadet came to ringside to deliver a message from Pittman.
 Pittman then made his entrance by rappelling from the top of the arena, and attacking Cobra from behind.

 In the next match for the WCW TV Title, Diamond Dallas Page beat the Renegade, after Maxx Muscle held Renegades leg for Page to hit the Diamond Cutter.
 In the WCW Tag-Team Title, while Nick Patrick was trying to settle the fight between Bunkhouse Buck and Booker T, Col. Robert Parker & Sherri decided to get in the ring & solidify their Relationship by kissing each other.
 Because of this, the Nasty Boys came in and hit Dick Slater with his own Boot to help Harlem Heat regain the World Tag-Team Titles.
-Sherri and Parker stopped kissing whenever Buck pulled Parker away from Sherri and than Sherri too had to explain what happened or more importantly why she kissed Parker and she claimed it was pretend.
+Sherri and Parker stopped kissing whenever Buck pulled Parker away from Sherri and then Sherri too had to explain what happened or more importantly why she kissed Parker and she claimed it was pretend.
 She got out of the ring as she continued explaining herself, and that's whenever they showed the replay, which whenever you look at it, they (Parker and Sherri) looked like they just won the lottery than the replay made it look even more like Sherri wasn't telling Harlem Heat the truth.
 To sum up the post interview segment, Col. Parker declared he'd get his Team another Title match but also declared his love for Sherri and that he had to stay with her.

 In Ric Flair's match with Arn Anderson, Arn Anderson hit the DDT on Ric Flair after Flyin' Brian Pillman kicked Ric Flair in the back of the head.
 As a result of this, they ended up having Ric Flair feud with both Pillman and Anderson.
 As a result of his team winning the WarGames Match Hulk Hogan got five minutes alone in the cage with The Taskmaster.
 During those five minutes, The Giant interrupted and attacked Hogan, injuring his neck.
 In the match Lex Luger was a replacement for Vader, who had left the promotion a week prior to the event.
 The substitution was announced on the previous Monday Nitro.